How Greed Destroys Traders in the Option Market

 - A ₹5,000 profit turns into a loss

-- A winning trade becomes emotionally stressful
+- A winning trade becomes stressful

 - Profits disappear because of delayed exit